notaryproject/specifications/trust-store-trust-policy-specification.md

 Other types of identities and trust models may be supported in future, which may introduce other constructs/policy elements to support signature evaluation.

+## Scenario

 All examples use the actors defined in Notary v2 [scenario](https://github.com/notaryproject/notaryproject/blob/main/scenarios.md#scenario-0-build-publish-consume-enforce-policy-deploy)

 - Wabbit Networks company builds, signs and distributes their `net-monitor` software though public registries.
 - ACME Rockets consumes the `net-monitor` software from a public registry importing the artifacts and reference artifacts (signatures, SBoMs) into their private registry.
 The private registry also contains additional artifacts that ACME Rockets themselves sign.

 ## Trust Store